-Get professional help from an experienced book editor who can quickly and accurately spot flaws, make helpful suggestions, and add the polish your book needs.
+Get professional help from an experienced book editor who can rev up your early drafts, quickly and accurately spot flaws, provide helpful suggestions on content and marketability, and add the final polish your book needs.

-It doesn't matter if your book is just in outline form, in its first draft, or ready for the world to seesend it to an editor first.
-Why risk a rejection, poor reviews or slow sales?
+It doesn’t matter if your book is just in outline form, in its first draft, or almost ready for the world to see—send it to Barbara first.
+Why risk rejection, poor reviews, or slow sales?

-Barbara Munson specializes in editing non-fiction books, including history, biography, autobiography, spirituality, personal finance, business and sales, how-to, self-help, inspirational, travel, and personal narratives.
+Barbara specializes in editing both non-fiction and fiction books.
+These include history, biography, autobiography and memoir, spirituality, business and sales, how-to, self-help, inspirational, travel, personal narrative, romance and young adult topics.

 The Basic Process:

 1. Contact Barbara by email or phone before sending her your manuscript.

 2. Discuss the goals for your book, what type of help you need for it and your time frame.
 If you live nearby, a face-to-face meeting is recommended.

 3. Send the manuscript or sample chapters electronically (or by snail mail) to Barbara.